 The dynamic similarity between the Ionian Sea and the laboratory experiments was discussed in Rubino et al. (2020) by comparing the Burger number in the laboratory and oceanic conditions.
-Also, as evidenced in the same paper, another important similarity that should exist is between the in situ and laboratory ratios of the topographic slope and the initial geostrophic slope, which means that the non-dimensional number $g's(fV)^{-1}$ , must be preserved in the laboratory.
+Also, as evidenced in the same paper, another important similarity that should exist is between the in situ and laboratory ratios of the topographic slope and the initial geostrophic slope, which means that the nondimensional number g's (fV)-1 must be preserved in the laboratory.

 The similarity between the Ionian Sea and the rotating tank can also be quantified by comparing the respective vorticity rate of change, i.e., $\frac{\partial \zeta}{\partial t}$ .
 It is inversely proportional to the residence time of the upper layer (see Eq.
 5).
-Hence, the ratio of the inclination of the vorticity curve for the Ionian Sea and the rotating tank is inversely proportional to the ratio of their residence times associated with the dense water flow rate.
-Calculating the receiving volume of the Ionian Sea and the tank and knowing the dense water flow rate in the tank in experiment 27 (1.6 $10^{-3}$ m s-1) and the dense water outflow from the Adriatic (on average 3 $10^5$ m s-1 according to Lascaratos, 1993), we estimate the ratio between the residence times.
+Hence, the ratio of the inclination of the vorticity curve for the Ionian Sea and the rotating tank is inversely proportional to the ratio of their residence times associated with the dense-water flow rate.
+Calculating the receiving volume of the Ionian Sea and the tank and knowing the dense-water flow rate in the tank in EXP 27 $(1.6 \times 10^{-3} \text{ m}^3 \text{ s}^{-1})$ and the dense-water outflow from the Adriatic (on average $3 \times 10^5 \text{ m}^3 \text{ s}^{-1}$ according to Lascaratos, 1993), we estimate the ratio between the residence times.
 On the other hand, we estimate $\frac{\partial \zeta}{\partial t}$ from vorticity curves both for the rotating tank and the Ionian (see Figs. 5 and 11) and the ratio of the vorticity rate of change of the two basins.
 Our results indeed show that the ratio between residence times of the Ionian Sea and the rotating tank is of the same order of magnitude as the ratio of the vorticity rate of change in the rotating tank and in the Ionian Sea.
-This confirms the dynamic similarities of the dense water flow in the two basins.
+This confirms the dynamic similarities of the dense-water flow in the two basins.

-5. Summary and conclusions
+5 Summary and conclusions